Quintus McDonald

-Quintus Alonzo McDonald (born December 14, 1966) is a former American football linebacker who played professionally in the National Football League (NFL).
+Quintus Alonzo McDonald (born December 14, 1966) is an American former professional football linebacker who played in the National Football League (NFL).

-Early years
+Early life

 In 1984, while attending Montclair (NJ) High School, McDonald was named USA Today High School Defensive Player of the Year.

 McDonald played at Penn State University as a 6'3' 259 lb. linebacker.

-NFL
+Professional career

-McDonald was drafted by the Indianapolis Colts in the 6th round of the 1989 NFL Draft (155th overall).
+McDonald was selected by the Indianapolis Colts in the sixth round of the 1989 NFL draft (155th overall).
 He played in 40 games between 1989 and 1991 for the Colts.
 He wore jersey number 96.